dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

 ```

 ### Trainer
 Trainer performs the training of the model.
-It uses TensorBoard to log performance metrics which helps understanding the training process and comparing execution runs.
+It uses TensorBoard to log performance metrics which helps to understand the training process and comparing execution runs.

 ```python
 trainer = Trainer(module_file=taxi_module_file,